 One example of this is the MLM system, which is repeated across hundreds of different companies, like Amway and Avon.
 Under this model, you make money by selling products and by recruiting other people into the company.

-On paper, the whole idea sounds wonderful and there is the chance make a decent amount of money.
+On paper, the whole idea sounds wonderful and there is a chance to make a decent amount of money.
 However, most people don’t do very well and many lose money.
 A key problem is that the system relies heavily on recruitment and on direct sales, both of which are much harder than they initially seem to be.

 Yet, there aren’t really any red flags about the model.
 This makes it easy to end up wasting time and money on a system that simply isn’t going to work.
 Thankfully, there are a few approaches you can take.